 I am in total sympathy with kids who don’t feel comfortable in school because they’re conflicted about their gender or sexual orientation.
 I know that for some kids, everyday school activities involving clothes, gym class, and the bathroom are quite complicated.

-But singling them out as a group that deserves official recognition and support deemphasizes the many ways in which many other kids struggle.
+But singling them out as a group that deserves official recognition and support minimizes the many ways in which so many other kids struggle.
 What about a fat pride flag?
 An acne flag?
 An I-hate-my-brilliant-sister flag?
 A child of alcoholic parents flag?
 An unusual height (too short or too tall) flag?
 An early puberty flag (ask any girl who developed large breasts in 5th grade)?

 I understand that the Pride flag is meant to signal acceptance of ALL kids.
 But that’s not how it reads to a lot of people in real life—which is one reason that some people object to it.

 Unfortunately, the message many kids are getting today is that if you’re distressed around gender or sexual orientation, your struggles are somehow more important than other kids’ struggles.
 For a small number of kids, this attention is indeed life-affirming.
 But for many other kids, the whole LGBTQ movement is now an invitation to express common childhood angst using a sex/gender vocabulary.
-In some schools, kids now perceive being trans or other non-traditional sexual identity as cool, as a status to which an increasing number of kids aspire.
+In some schools, kids now perceive being trans or other non-traditional sexual identity as cool; it’s a status to which an increasing number of kids aspire.

 Identity issues have always been crucial to tweens and teens.
 In various generations, the language of this quest has been religion, drugs, music, hair, dress, and delinquency.
-In the 1953 film The Wild One, motorcycle gang leader Marlon Brando is asked “Hey Johnny, what are you rebelling against?”
+In the 1953 film The Wild One, young motorcycle gang leader Marlon Brando is asked “Hey Johnny, what are you rebelling against?”
 His nonchalant, disdainful answer is “Whaddaya got?”

 Again, I sympathize with kids struggling over their sexual identity or orientation.
 But American society has now set it up so that talking about pronouns, names, clothes, and gender identity is an increasingly popular way for kids to push their parents away, assert their autonomy, express their fears, and talk about feeling alienated.
 And the more it drives adults crazy, the more they’ll do it.
 Kids always express their internal struggles with the vocabularies that get the most adult attention.